Karlobyo/leukemic_cell_detective_project/README.md

 Would you like to try and run the app locally from your machine?
 Clone the repo from your terminal > git clone git@github.com:Karlobyo/leukemic_cell_detective_project.git

-once you are in the local repo directory run > streamlit run leukemic_det/webinterface/app_local.py > there it goes!
+once you are in the local repo directory run make streamlit > there it goes!